WiLan says loses LTE patent case against Apple

 WiLan said it is currently reviewing the ruling from the U.S. District Court for the Southern District of California with its trial counsel, and said it has a separate case against Apple in the same court for five other LTE patent infringement claims.

-It launched the litigation in December 2012 against Apple, HTC Corp (2498.TW) and Sierra Wireless Inc (SW.TO), with the latter pair signing licensing deals to settle the dispute.
+It launched the litigation in December 2012 against Apple, HTC Corp and Sierra Wireless Inc, with the latter pair signing licensing deals to settle the dispute.

 Shares in the company last traded down 2.7 percent at C$3.93 on the Toronto Stock Exchange.